cap-js/attachments/README.md

 # Attachments Plugin

 The `@cap-js/attachments` package is a [CDS plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides out-of-the box asset storage and handling by using an *aspect* `Attachments`.
-It also provides a CAP-level, easy to use integration of the Document Service/Object Store.
+It also provides a CAP-level, easy to use integration of the SAP Object Store.

 ### Table of Contents